Afghan Taliban Govt Says To Attend Next Round Of UN Talks In Doha - UrduPoint

 "A delegation of the Islamic Emirate will participate in the coming Doha conference.
 They will represent Afghanistan there and express Afghanistan's position," Zabihullah Mujahid told AFP.

-The talks in Doha are scheduled to be held on June 30 and July 1.
+The talks in Doha are scheduled for June 30 and July 1, and have already been criticised by women's groups.

-Mujahid told Afghan media on Sunday that a delegation -- yet to be announced -- would attend because the agenda of the talks appeared "beneficial to Afghanistan".
+Mujahid told Afghan media on Sunday that a delegation -- yet to be announced -- would attend because the talks' agenda appeared "beneficial to Afghanistan".

 The agenda includes "topics such as aid for Afghanistan and creating opportunities for investors in Afghanistan, which are important", he said.